etsubu/AWSPlayground/README.md

 # AWSPlayground

-Contains AWS configurations for a test project
+This repo contains configuration files used by jenkins pipeline for a test AWS project